 - 5.4 The Housing Trajectory within this Authority Monitoring Report supports the LDF process by comparing past performance on housing supply to future rates of anticipated housing supply within the Chelmsford City area.
 The information gathered provides the supporting evidence base for the housing allocation strategy within the Chelmsford Core Strategy and Development Control Policies DPD.
-The Council published a Five-year Housing Land Supply Methodology in August 2015 which sets out how housing land supply is assessed by the Council. - 5.5 The Housing Trajectory will: - Set out the past and anticipated supply of housing over the entire Plan period (2001 2021); - Assess any future shortfall and surplus of housing over the Plan period by comparing this to planned build rates; - Reflect the outcome of discussion with stakeholders and particularly the development industry; - Demonstrate how the Plan will deliver the policies relating to housing provision.
+The Council first published a Five-year Housing Land Supply Methodology in August 2015 which is updated and published in April every year, this sets out how housing land supply is assessed by the Council. - 5.5 The Housing Trajectory will: - Set out the past and anticipated supply of housing over the entire Plan period (2001 2021); - Assess any future shortfall and surplus of housing over the Plan period by comparing this to planned build rates; - Reflect the outcome of discussion with stakeholders and particularly the development industry; - Demonstrate how the Plan will deliver the policies relating to housing provision.